-NOTE: The Blue Line is undergoing construction.
-The project began in January, 2019 and will last for eight months.
+*NOTE: The Blue Line has undergone reconstruction and reopens November 2.
+It will be called the A Line.
+The project began in January, 2019.
 In the second phase of construction, now going on, trains do not run between 103rd St. and the 7th Street/Metro Center station.
 The Willowbrook/Rosa Parks station (in the middle of the route) will be closed for the entire eight months of construction.
 Two stations along the downtown stretch of Metro’s Expo Line are closed until September for construction work related to the Blue Line project.
 The Expo Line platforms at 7th Street/Metro Center and the Pico station are closed.
 Expo Line trains heading toward Downtown Los Angeles are stopping at the L.A.
 Trade-Tech College/Ortho Institute station.
 Passengers taking the train from Downtown to Santa Monica must board at the LATTC/Ortho Institute station.
 Free Route 856 shuttles run seven days a week, following the Expo Line’s normal schedule while the stations are closed.
 Other shuttle buses serve passengers between the closed sections during the construction project.

 Click on the map for timetable information and details about taking the DASH buses For schedules and routes on the Southern California bus and rail system, visit https://www.metro.net Click here for the Metro system map